kantsche/ComfyUI-MixMod/README.md

 A custom node extension for ComfyUI that allows mixing multiple models during the sampling process for enhanced image generation.

-## Please share workflows or good combinations here!

 ## Description

-VRAM requirement: Fitting two or multiple models.
-I think around 12gb is minimum for two sdxl.

 ComfyUI-MixMod provides a powerful way to combine multiple models during stable diffusion sampling.
 This extension introduces two primary mixing modes:

 - **Team Mode**: Combines multiple models by weighted averaging of their predictions and applying their respective guidance scales.
-- If the models disagree on tags and prompts it will get bad, you have to prompt so both model are roughly on one page.
-- **2Model FFT Mode**: (EXPERIMENTAL) Splits the frequency domain between two models, using one model for low frequencies and another for high frequencies.
-Last model in the chain decides the split weight.
+- **2Model FFT Mode**: Splits the frequency domain between two models, using one model for low frequencies and another for high frequencies.

 ## Features